Neotys-Labs/Connect-To-IBM-MQ-Queue/README.md

 ## Changelog

+* 2.1.8 - Support of parameter OpenOptions.
+* 2.1.7 - Support of parameter QueueOperation.
+* 2.1.6 - Support of parameters TrustStorePath, TrustStorePassword, KeyStorePath, KeyStorePassword.
 * 2.1.5 - Support of TLS
 * 2.0.3 - Add the possibility to specify the username and password used to create the connection.